 The ratios of earnings to fixed charges were computed by dividing earnings as adjusted by the sum of fixed charges.
 For this purpose, earnings consist of net income from continuing operations, fixed charges and distributed income of corporate, partnership or limited liability company entities in which we own interests.
 Fixed charges consist of interest expense.
-To date, we have not issued any preferred stock.
+As of March 31, 2004, we had not issued any preferred stock.